Followers

 An Immigrant to the New World

-When he failed to receive an expected inheritance, Nicola moved to America in 1766, and settled in Philadelphia and opened a dry goods store on Second Street.
-Not content to be a mere shopkeeper, Nicola became an important figure in the burgeoning world of publishing.
-In 1767 he established a library and in December 1769, moved it to Spruce Street in the more fashionable Society Hill.
+When he did not receive a expected inheritance, Nicola moved to America in 1766, settling in Philadelphia and opening a dry goods store on Second Street.
+Not content to be just a shopkeeper, Nicola became a prominent figure in the growing world of publishing.
+In 1767, he established a library, and by December 1769, he moved it to Spruce Street in the more fashionable Society Hill.
 He renamed his establishment the “General Circulating Library.”
-A believer in the general enlightenment of people, Nicola went on to publish several magazines that specialized in scientific information and inquiry.
-Nicola also helped create the American Philosophical Society in 1769 and became publisher of its annual report, Transactions.
+A believer in the broad enlightenment of the people, Nicola continued to publish several magazines focused on scientific information and inquiry.
+Nicola also helped establish the American Philosophical Society in 1769 and became the publisher of its annual report, Transactions.

-Nicola moved his family for a while to Easton where he rendered public service as well and in 1774 was named Justice of the Peace (essentially the county judge) in Northampton County.
-When relations with Great Britain darkened and conflict seemed inevitable, he went back to Philadelphia and turned his attention to military matters once again.
-Drawing on his decades in the British army he published A Treatise of Military Exerciser, Calculated for the Use of the Americans, in 1776.
-A very timely release.
-This work, undertaken at the request of the colonels of the five battalions of Pennsylvania militia from Philadelphia, was intended to include “every Thing that is supposed can be of Use to” the colonists, and omit “such Manoevres, as are only for Shew and Parade.”
+Nicola temporarily relocated his family to Easton, where he also held public roles, and in 1774, he was appointed Justice of the Peace in Northampton County (essentially the county judge).
+As tensions with Great Britain increased and conflict appeared unavoidable, he returned to Philadelphia and resumed his focus on military affairs.
+Leveraging his experience in the British Army, he published A Treatise of Military Exerciser, Calculated for the Use of the Americans, in 1776, which was a very timely publication.
+This work, created at the request of the colonels of the five battalions of Pennsylvania militia from Philadelphia, aimed to include “every Thing that is supposed can be of Use to” the colonists and exclude “such Manoevres, as are only for Shew and Parade.”

-evacuation of that city.
-For the next three years, the Invalid Corps was stationed primarily at Philadelphia and for a time in Boston.
-Besides garrison work, Nicola had the Corps interrogate prisoners and deserters and sent intelligence reports to Washington.
-The ever intellectually active Nicola also proffered several schemes to Congress for a partisan force, new army regulations, and proposed use of the Invalids in recruiting.
+Like the rest of the Continental Army, the Invalid Corps faced great hardships during the winter of 1777–78.
+After a brief stay at Valley Forge in spring 1778, the Invalid Corps returned to Philadelphia on June 19, just after the British withdrew from the city.
+Over the next three years, the corps was mainly stationed in Philadelphia, with a period in Boston.
+Besides garrison duties, Nicola directed the corps to interrogate prisoners and deserters and sent intelligence reports to Washington.
+The intellectually active Nicola also proposed several schemes to Congress, including forming a partisan force, implementing new army regulations, and using the Invalids in recruiting.

 The Invalid Corps garrisoned Fort Mifflin